signallogics/web/README.md

 docker stop <container>
 ```

-Get terminal of running container
+Get terminal of the running container
 ```bash
 docker exec -it <container> bash
 ```

-Get list of running process
+Get list of the running process
 ```bash
 docker ps
 ```